Fun things to do in Romania

 18. Wander around Bucharest

-Filled with touristic landmarks and places to be discovered, Bucharest is a must-visit for every traveler.
+Filled with touristic landmarks and places to be discovered, Bucharest is a must-visit for every traveler, and it is the perfect city to take walking tours in.

 One of the best landmarks that you can visit in Bucharest is, by far, the Palace of the Parliament.
 This colossal construction was built during the communist regime of Nicolae Ceausescu, and it is today one of the largest buildings in the world.